peeweek/net.peeweek.console/README.md

     {
         public void Execute(string[] args)
         {
 	     //use args array to parse command. args[] do not include the base command so in
              // command 'mycommand foo bar' args[0] is foo and args[1] is bar }

+        public string name => "mycommand"; 		// the actual command key public string summary => "Does soemthing";	// summary displayed when typing 'help' public string help => "usage: mycommand"; 	// help displayed when typing 'help mycommand'

-        public string GetHelp()
+        public IEnumerable<Console.Alias> aliases
         {
-            return @"usage: exit"; // the help will be displayed when typing
-            					 // the command 'help mycommand'
-        }

-        public string GetName()
+	    get
 	    {
-            return "mycommand"; // the actual command key }

-        public IEnumerable<Console.Alias> GetAliases()
-        {
                 yield return Console.Alias.Get("myalias", "mycommand foo bar");
                 // yield return any console alias you need, for ease of use purposes }

-        public string GetSummary()
-        {
-            return "Exits the game";
-            // summary will be displayed in the autocomplete pane }
+        }
     }